Mervyn Peake: Early life

-Mervyn Peake was born of British parents in Kuling located on top of Mountain Lu in Jiujiang in 1911, only three months before the revolution and the founding of the Republic of China.
+Mervyn Peake was born of British parents in Kuling located on top of Mount Lu in Jiujiang in 1911, only three months before the revolution and the founding of the Republic of China.
 His father, Ernest Cromwell Peake, was a medical missionary doctor with the London Missionary Society of the Congregationalist tradition, and his mother, Amanda Elizabeth Powell, had come to China as a missionary assistant.
-In July 1903 at Kuling (from the English word "cooling"), a summer European missionary resort in Mountain Lu about the Yangtze River in Jiujiang, Peake met his soon to be wife Amanda Elizabeth Powell who had been in China since 1901.
+Ernest and Amanda met in July 1903 at Kuling (from the English word "cooling"), a summer European missionary resort in Mount Lu about the Yangtze River in Jiujiang.
 They got married in Hong Kong in December of that same year.

 The Peakes were given leave to visit England just before World War I in 1914 and returned to China in 1916.
 Mervyn Peake attended Tientsin Grammar School until the family left for England in December 1922 via the Trans-Siberian Railway.
 He would later write a novella about this time, titled The White Chief of the Umzimbooboo Kaffirs.
-Peake never returned to China but it has been noted that Chinese influences can be detected in his works, not least in the castle of Gormenghast itself, which in some respects echoes his birthplace Kuling, the ancient walled city of Beijing, as well as the enclosed compound where he grew up in Tianjin.
+Peake never returned to China but it has been noted that Chinese influences can be detected in his works, not least in the castle of Gormenghast itself, which in some respects echoes his birthplace Kuling, as well as the ancient walled city of Beijing and the enclosed compound where he grew up in Tianjin.
 It is also likely that his early exposure to the contrasts between the lives of the Europeans and of the Chinese, and between the poor and the wealthy in China, also exerted an influence on the Gormenghast books.

-His education continued at Eltham College, Mottingham (1923–29), where his talents were encouraged by his English teacher, Eric Drake.
-Peake completed his formal education at Croydon School of Art in the autumn of 1929 and then from December 1929 to 1933 at the Royal Academy Schools, where he first painted in oils.
+His education continued at Eltham College, Mottingham (1923–1929), where his talents were encouraged by his English teacher, Eric Drake.
+Peake completed his formal education at Croydon School of Art in the autumn of 1929, and then from December 1929 to 1933 at the Royal Academy Schools, where he first painted in oils.
 By this time he had written his first long poem, A Touch o' the Ash.
-In 1931 he had a painting accepted for display by the Royal Academy and exhibited his work with the so-called "Soho Group".
+In 1931, he had a painting accepted for display by the Royal Academy and exhibited his work with the so-called "Soho Group".